 Top 10 ESG challenges in internal communication

-ESG is becoming increasingly important to companies and leaves the communication departments with a number of challenges in managing ESG strategy and communications efforts.
+ESG is becoming increasingly important to companies, leaving the communication departments with several challenges in managing ESG strategy and communications efforts.

 1) Increased but unfocused attention to ESG